Places to Ride

 The Portsmouth Branch of the Rockingham Recreational Rail Trail is a go-to destination for Southern and Central New Hampshirites.
 This trail is 25 miles long beginning in Manchester and ending in Newfield.
-The trail runs through small towns, forests, and passes by historical sites.
+The trail runs through small towns, and forests, and passes by historical sites.

 Although this is one of the shorter rail trails in New Hampshire being only 6 miles long, it brings users from Rochester to Farmington.
-This trail runs alongside the Cocheco River, making your bike journey always have a view.
+This trail runs alongside the Cocheco River, making your bike journey a view.

 This rail trail is another Southwestern New Hampshire favorite as it brings users back to the heart of New Hampshire.
-The 21-mile long trail features old covered bridges and gravel trails.
-This trail begins in Keene and comes to a close in Winchester New Hampshire.
+The 21-mile-long trail features old-covered bridges and gravel trails.
+This trail begins in Keene and comes to a close in Winchester, New Hampshire.

-This 18-mile long rail trail travels from Jefferson to Gorham New Hampshire.
-The trail passes by Cherry Pond, and several rivers.
+This 18-mile-long rail trail travels from Jefferson to Gorham, New Hampshire.
+The trail passes by Cherry Pond and several rivers.
 In the summer, this trail is closed to ATV usage making this trail a calm place for a relaxing ride in Northern New Hampshire.